Health Care Provider FAQs

 Usually the answer is yes, though age and other medical conditions will change a patient’s personal risk and benefit considerations and therefore screening recommendations may change from one year to the next.
 Technology is changing and guidelines also evolve which influence recommendations.

-36. Is MBI or BSGI recommended for screening dense breasts?
+36. Is MBI recommended for screening dense breasts?

-MBI or BSGI can be useful diagnostic tools in women who have dense breasts and symptoms such as a lump or vague abnormality on mammography that in rare cases cannot be sorted out with additional views or ultrasound.
-MBI or BSGI can also be helpful for some women who need but cannot have an MRI.
+MBI can also be useful as a diagnostic tool in women who have dense breasts and symptoms such as a lump or vague abnormality on mammography that in rare cases cannot be sorted out with additional views or ultrasound.
+MBI can also be helpful for some women who need but cannot have an MRI .
 As of the most recent review in 2017, the American College of Radiology Practice Parameter for Molecular Breast Imaging suggests MBI is a potential option for supplemental screening in high-risk women and those with dense breasts who cannot undergo MRI, but it is usually not indicated, as the technique involves ionizing radiation to the whole body with attendant risk of potentially inducing cancer .
-These tests are never used in women who are pregnant.
+MBI is never used in women who are pregnant.

 The radiation exposure from low-dose MBI, performed with a delivered dose of 6 to 8 mCi 99mTc-sestamibi, is higher than that from a mammogram.
-Further, mammography delivers radiation to the breast only, while MBI and BSGI deliver radiation to the whole body.
+Further, mammography delivers radiation to the breast only, while MBI delivers radiation to the whole body.
 In order to compare radiation doses from these different types of exams, a standard calculation called “effective radiation dose” is used, which takes into account which body parts are exposed to radiation by a given test and how sensitive every exposed organ is to radiation.
 Effective dose has units of milli-Sieverts (mSv).
 The effective dose of mammography is about 0.5 mSv and the effective dose from a low-dose MBI is about 1.8 to 2.4 mSv.
-BSGI has a higher effective dose of between 4.5 and 9 mSv.
-For comparison, the radiation dose received from normal daily life is between 2 and 10 mSv per year, depending on where you live.
-Below effective doses of 50 mSv, health risks from radiation are “too low to be detectable and may be nonexistent,” according to national and international radiation physics experts [6-8].
+For comparison, the radiation dose received from normal daily life is between 3 and 10 mSv per year, depending on where you live [7, 8].
+Below effective doses of 100 mSv, no health risks from radiation have been proven according to national and international radiation physics experts [9-11].

-6. Health Physics Society.
-Radiation risk in perspective: Position statement of the Health Physics Society.
-2016; https://hps.org/documents/radiationrisk.pdf Accessed May 30, 2020
+9. Radiation risk in perspective: Position statement of the Health Physics Society.
+Health Physics Society.
+January 1996.
+Updated February 2019.
+Accessed August 2, 2023. https://hps.org/documents/radiationrisk.pdf

-8. Radiation UNSCotEoA.
-Biological Mechanisms of radiation actions at low doses: A white paper to guide the Scientific Committee’s future programme of work.
-2012; https://www.unscear.org/docs/reports/Biological_mechanisms_WP_12-57831.pdf Accessed May 30, 2020
+11. Biological Mechanisms of radiation actions at low doses: A white paper to guide the Scientific Committee’s future programme of work.
+Radiation UNSCotEoA.
+2012; Accessed August 2, 2023. https://www.unscear.org/docs/reports/Biological_mechanisms_WP_12-57831.pdf

 37. Should thermography be used to screen dense breasts?